SamNewhouse/github-mcp-bridge/README.md

 Failed authentication attempts are tracked per IP in-memory.
 After **10 failures** within a 15-minute window, the IP is blocked for **15 minutes**.
 The counter resets on successful authentication.

 > **Note:** The rate limiter is per-process.
-On serverless runtimes (Vercel), each cold start gets a fresh counter.
-For persistent cross-instance enforcement, swap the in-memory store for Vercel KV or Redis.
+On serverless runtimes such as Vercel, each cold start gets a fresh counter.
+For persistent cross-instance enforcement, swap the in-memory store for a shared backend such as Redis.

+### Session safety

+Server-owned sessions are bound to the authenticated caller identity, and authentication is still checked on every request.
+A live session is a continuity mechanism, not an authentication substitute.

 ### Security headers